Meaning System Science

 5. Relationship to the Variables (T, P, C, D, A)

-• D: rate of accumulated contradiction under load
+• (D) Drift: rate of accumulated unresolved inconsistency under load

 L = (T × P × C) ÷ D

-MSS supplies the variables used in the Law and defines drift as a rate condition.
-The Law specifies legitimacy as the proportional stability output.
+MSS supplies the variables used in the First Law of Moral Proportion and defines drift as a rate condition.
+The Physics of Becoming formalizes how proportional instability accumulates over time and how legitimacy emerges or degrades as a function of system dynamics.

-Transformation Science uses MSS to model variable movement over time, identify proportional imbalance, quantify rising drift rates, and locate where topology and coupling concentrate instability.
+Transformation Science uses MSS to model variable movement over time, identify proportional imbalance, quantify rising drift rates, and locate where topology and coupling concentrate instability during change attempts.

-Practitioners apply MSS to design decision environments and governance controls that preserve interpretive stability, especially across interfaces and AI mediated workflows.
+Practitioners apply MSS to design decision environments and governance controls that preserve interpretive stability, particularly across interfaces and AI-mediated workflows where drift accelerates and correction pathways are fragile.

 • roles interpret the same conditions differently because stabilizers are not proportionate